Recommended: Click here to open the site in a separate tab for easy reference while following this case study.

 Search engines do not like finding duplicate content on more than one page on one or more sites.
 On this site, there is duplicate content (of past performances) between the four market-focused pages and the blog featuring past performances.
 I solved this potential conflict my adding code indicating to the search engines not to show the blog page in the search results.

 Similarly, there is duplicate content between the “Click here for more reviews” dropdown, the reviews page, and the rotating customer quotes.
 The potential SEO issues here were solved by cutting small fragments out of the longer reviews for the rotating quotes, and sequencing them by length rather than by date.
 (So far as a potential usability issue with repetitive content, there is none since few visitors actually take the time to view the content of the dropdown, and, likewise, few take the time to read the rotating quotes (and even fewer of these would be the same individuals).

 No matter how intelligent and informed a designer is, achieving usability always requires extensive user testing.
 That is why throughout the design and development process I viewed daily screen recordings of the visitors to the website (using the Hotjar service).
 In addition, since a lot of my work was done in coffee shops, I bought many cups of cappuccino for my neighbors in exchange for their visiting the website and thinking aloud for me.
 The feedback from these users was invaluable as I continually adjusted and refined design of my site to maximize its clarity and usefulness to potential clients.

-An award-winning design that provides targeted information that can be gleaned quickly, a comprehensive amount of further information when desired, and that is consistently among the first three results on page one of the search engines for all relevant search terms.
+An award-winning design (featured as an Adobe Muse Site of the Day) that provides targeted information that can be gleaned quickly, a comprehensive amount of further information when desired, and that is consistently among the first three results on page one of the search engines for all relevant search terms.